 The power steering pump on my 2000 Ford F250 Super Duty started to whine while turning the steering wheel when stopped or moving slowly.
 I discovered from reading many posts on TDS that flushing the power steering fluid (ATF) and replacing it with Mobile 1 synthetic ATF might alleviate the problem.
-I did the job with the help of various posts on the internet (you can find these other posts in the "External Links" section of this site).
+I did the job with the help of various posts on the internet.
 I decided to synthesize what I gleaned from the posts, and from the practical experience of doing the job, into this write-up.
 This flushing procedure completely solved my problem 100%.

 1999-2003 Super Duty trucks use automatic transmission fluid, not power steering fluid, in the power steering system.
 The owner's manual says to only use Mercon but you can now use Mercon V. Ford says Mercon V has been reformulated and is now all right to use for both power steering and transmission.